grimkor/GrimbaHack/README.md

 [x] Restrict combos to relevant character
 [] Split out from Training UI Pane to Combo Trial one [] Disable Frame Advantage mod while using Combo Recorder

+### I hate that I get ideas
+[] Playback takeover by listening to controller inputs like how I do the camera control [x] Remember restart positions for combo trials